vikasmahajan3/Angular2_ext_API/README.md

 - Copy over any other files you added to your project
 - Copy your old `.git` folder into your new project's root

-Now you can continue working on the new project.
+Now you can continue working on the new project.-->

 ## Prerequisites